VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 Still in the same section of the window but below the first yellow flag that denotes the start, you'll see two smaller yellow flag icons that have a time specified.
 These are the times in the sample where the start and end flags are placed.
 Left of that you'll also see an arrow with an R over it, that's the button to tell it you want to play the sample in reverse.
 To the right, there's some loop options.
 Right now it's in 'Single Shot' mode.
 If the button to trigger the sample is held for longer than the length of the sample, it will still only play once.
 The other two options are a forward repeat, the equivilent of leaving a song on loop, and a 'ping-pong' loop, where the slice will play forwards then-backwards then forwards then .... as long as the gate is held.

-I also want to mention the freeze ability in this sampler- the snowflak below the end-time indicator.
-When enabled sample playback has to be done manually - and new controlls to do so become available.
+I also want to mention the freeze ability in this sampler- the snowflake below the end-time indicator.
+When enabled sample playback has to be done manually - and new controls to do so become available.
 Think of it like a record that you have to spin yourself.
 This can lead to some really cool sounds.

 Finally, you'll see below that snowflake is a RAM indicator.
 When lit, the sample is stored in RAM, not on disk.
 In general, this is probably what you want.
 It might be helpful to do otherwise though if you're either low on memory or you're trying to load some absolutely massive samples.